08 October, 2020

 This job will work fine for the low records.
 But for the huge records, it will hang.
 Since the entire job is in serial mode.

 Here the extraction is made parallel in both the DB2 stages.
 So, the allocated node will be 64 and in all the other stage the partition are “same” so for every stage the allocated node will be 64.
 So the page created for this job will be 256.

-Unpredictable thing may happen here because it is all depend on the stages it will decide on its own since it is an auto partition.
+An unpredictable thing may happen here because it all depends on the stages it will decide on its own since it is an auto partition.

 Never use auto partition in the job.

-In this case performance wise no issues but will loss the data on the Join stage because on the Link2 it is coming as 8 nodes and on the other side Link3 in 64 nodes so DataStage cannot join the data accurately since Join Stage is depended on the master link.
-In this case Link2 is the master link so it will join only with the 8 node and it will leave the other 56 node which is coming from the Link3.
-Therefore data coming from that 56 node will not be considered.
+In this case performance wise no issues but will lose the data on the Join stage because on the Link2 it is coming as 8 nodes and on the other side Link3 in 64 nodes so DataStage cannot join the data accurately since Join Stage is depended on the master link.
+In this case, Link2 is the master link so it will join only with the 8 nodes and it will leave the other 56 nodes which is coming from the Link3.
+Therefore data coming from that 56 nodes will not be considered.

-Never join the link without having same partitioning key on both sides otherwise data loss may occur and also sort the records before join.
+Never join the link without having the same partitioning key on both sides otherwise data loss may occur and also sort the records before joining.